rutopio/EmojiSalon/README.md

   - other Chromium-Based browsers...
 - Unsupported:
   - Safari
-  - Browsers on iOS/iPadOS devices - they are all based on WebKit kernel
+  - Browsers on iPhone and iPad - they are all based on WebKit engine.

 ## Related Packages and Repo